@GwtIncompatible public final class ConcurrentHashMultiset<E> extends AbstractCollection<E> implements Serializable

 changes during iteration, as might happen if the collection permits

 concurrent modification during iteration.
-The size
+The size method is

 called only as an optimization hint; the correct result is returned